top of page

 (no previous experience needed)

-In 40 days, you will progress from having no regulatory affairs experience and knowledge to:
+no regulatory affairs experience and knowledge to:

-✅Gaining 40+ CPD hours of regulatory knowledge
+✅Gaining 50+ CPD hours of EU, US and UK regulatory knowledge

-✅1 month of regulatory affairs work experience
+✅3 months of regulatory affairs work experience

 ✅Multiple interviews

-Next Full Course Starts on
+Next Full Course Starts on:

 On-Demand Recordings with Live Support